comp-strat/web_scraping/url_scraping/README.md

 If an error is caught during runtime (i.e. we are rate limited by Google), the scraper will sleep for 6.5 hours before resuming its crawl.
 Any school entries left without URLs will be checked once more at the end of the process.

 ## Running the URL scraper
-Run the following command `python3 scraping_URLs.py`.
+Run the following command `python3 scraping_URLs.py` from the url_scraping directory.
+This should create the log 'dataURL_scraping_{datetime}.log' in the url_scraping directory, as well as create or append to final_school_output.csv.

 ## Updates to come
 - Updating the scraping_URLs.ipynb for a more interactive and segmented approach to scraping